Updated April 18, 2023

 The SPSS output window will appear with six major sections

 Things to be Considered when Running an ANOVA

 Data level and assumptions play a crucial role in ANOVA.

-Hope this article gave you a brief overview of ANOVA and interpreting results using it.
+I hope this article gave you a brief overview and interpretation results using it.